Boosting Search Engines with Interactive Agents: Search Agents

 which allows for adding plain or structured keywords using unary operators.
 The selection of each refinement term $W$ proceeds in three steps, the first two can be described by the rules

 which means that the agent first decides on the origin of the refinement term, i.e., the query or the different parts of the top-scored result documents, and afterwards selects the term from the corresponding vocabulary.
 As the term origin correlates strongly with its usefulness as a refinement term, this allows to narrow down the action space effectively.
-In fact, our experiments show that the most successful agents choose the smaller vocabularies $W^\alpha$ and $W^q$ over the larger vocabulary $W^\beta$ (cf. Appendix), and thus control the cardinality of the subsequent action spaces.
-The agent is forced to pick a term from the larger vocabulary (1.6M terms) of the search index $\Sigma^{\text{ idx}}$ during MCTS, as there is no observable context to constrain the vocabulary.
+The agent is forced to pick a term from the larger vocabulary (approximately 1M terms) of the search index $\Sigma^{\text{ idx}}$ during MCTS, as there is no observable context to constrain the vocabulary.

 The third level in the action hierarchy concerns the selection of the terms.
-We have found it advantageous to make use of subword units; specifically, BERT's 30k lexical rules involving word pieces, to generate terms sequentially, starting from a term prefix and concatenating one or more suffixes.
-Note that this part of the generation is context-sensitive, as we restrict the generation to words present in the vocabulary.
+We have found it advantageous to make use of subword units; specifically, BERT's 30k lexical rules involving word pieces, to generate terms sequentially, starting from a term prefix and adding one or more suffixes.
+Note that this part of the generation is context-sensitive, as we restrict node expansions to words present in the vocabulary.
 We make use of tries to efficiently represent each $\Sigma_\tau^x$ and amortize computation.
+The grammar-guided MCTS is explained in more detail in Appendix~\ref{sec:app-muzero}.